 Our program is:

-Highly Academic - A semester or year long class at school with a NFTE-certified teacher who guides students through one of our curriculums: Entrepreneurship: Owning Your Future or Exploring Careers for the 21st Century.
+Highly Academic - During a semester or year long class at school, a NFTE-certified teacher guides students through one of our curriculums: Entrepreneurship: Owning Your Future or Exploring Careers for the 21st Century.
 Lessons include the concepts of competitive advantage, ownership, opportunity recognition, marketing, finance, and product development - and all tie back to core math and literacy skills.
-Each student comes up with an idea for a business and works throughout the course to prepare a business plan which they present and defend to a panel of judges.

 Fieldtrips, Games & Experiential Activities - NFTE brings learning to life through fun and experiential games including: